2020 United States Postal Service crisis: Economic issues

 Some companies have complained that the delays are hurting their business, since their reputation is dependent on being able to deliver their wares reliably and promptly.
 A Wisconsin businessman said that with the recent changes, some shipments that might once have been no more than a day late now go missing for weeks, and Priority Mail and Express Mail can now take a week or more.
 The problems are especially severe for small businesses.

 Individuals are also reporting serious economic problems due to delayed or missing mail: not receiving checks or important papers that they are expecting, or having their bill payments arrive at the company late so that they are charged a penalty.
 In some cities people report getting no mail at all for two or three weeks, and standing in line at the post office to see if it is there.

 Health issues

 Most prescribed medications from the Veterans Administration are sent by mail.
 Those medications are supposed to arrive within three to five days of being mailed.
 Since the operational changes imposed by DeJoy, veterans complain that such prescription deliveries have been delayed, often by weeks.
 Other health essentials such as oxygen tubes are also reportedly being delayed for weeks.
 A letter to DeJoy from 31 U.S. senators asked him to reassess the effect of his changes on veterans.

-Animal deaths and food spoilage

-Maine farmers reported that thousands of baby chicks had died in the mail after delays at the processing center in Shrewsbury, Massachusetts.
-After overtime was cut at a South Los Angeles sorting facility, packages piled up and blocked machines, rodents were swarming around containers of rotted fruit and meat, baby chicks were found dead inside their boxes, and the building filled with gnats.